-Planning for the New YearAdded by Jason D. Melville in Articles & Publications, Business Law, Tax Law on January 23, 2015
+Planning for the New YearAdded by Jason D. Melville in Articles & Blogs, Business Law, Tax Law on January 23, 2015

 As we wrap up the holiday season and move into the new year of 2015 it is appropriate to review federal and Idaho specific business, estate, and tax planning issues that may affect your business and personal planning this year.
 This newsletter covers some of the annual housekeeping matters you should address as well as subjects you may find of interest.
 The topics covered are certainly not exhaustive of every issue you could face.

 If you have an entity such as a corporation, limited liability company (LLC), or partnership, the governing documents for the entity (i.e., bylaws, operating agreement, and partnership agreement) likely require you to have an annual meeting.
 By law, a corporation must have at least an annual meeting of its shareholders and board of directors.
 Minutes of such meetings should be recorded even if they are simple minutes.
 January and February are the perfect time to hold an annual meeting to review the past year’s performance, approve action taken by the company and its officers and managers, and to plan for 2015.
 For entities, having an annual meeting and recording minutes is one way to establish that you are treating your company as a real, operating business that is entitled to all of the personal liability protection afforded to you under state law.

 Maintaining your Business Entity

 In addition to annual meetings and minutes you should make sure that your entity is in good standing with the Secretary of State’s Office for the state in which it is formed.
 In Idaho, the State mails an annual postcard asking you to file an online annual report to keep your company in good standing.
 If you let your company’s status with the State lapse you can lose your personal liability protection and the company may be administratively dissolved.